About Magalitsa Pigs

 Breeding

 Today, more than ever, there is an increased demand to preserve the biological diversity in farm animals.
 These endangered native Hungarian swine breed called Mangalitsa are bred in small numbers only.
 This fat-type race was the most typical in the middle of the 19th century.
+However, Mangalitsas nearly disappeared in the 1970s due to changing dietary habits and the breeding of modern industrial pig breeds.
+The valuable characteristics of Mangalitsas, like resilience, excellent adaptability to extreme housing conditions, motherliness and delicious meat taste, are widely recognized.

 If you want optimal quality of fat, pure-breeding the Mangalitsa is the ideal way to go.
 At our farm, we are interested only in breeding purebreds.